 How fast do spiders spin webs?

-It seems like some spiders move incredibly fast when they are scurrying past you in your home, but how fast do spiders spin webs?
+It seems like some spiders move incredibly fast when they are scurrying past you in your home.
+How fast do spiders spin webs?
 In this post we talk about how fast spiders spin webs and some other interesting spider web facts.

 Faster than a web spinning spider – How fast do spiders spin webs?